 Second, their plight is abstract.
 We’re reminded of issues like global poverty and factory farming far more often.
 But we can’t so easily visualise suffering that will happen in the future.
-Future generations rely on our goodwill, and even that is hard to muster.
+Future generations rely more on our goodwill, and even that is hard to muster.

 Third, there will probably be many more people alive in the future than there are today.
-The Earth will remain habitable for at least hundreds of millions of years.13 We may die out long before that point, but if there’s a chance of making it, then many more people will live in the future than are alive today.
+The Earth will remain habitable for at least hundreds of millions of years.15 We may die out long before that point, but if there’s a chance of making it, then many more people will live in the future than are alive today.